Are you willing to leave the tourist trail for one of NYC’s best museums?

 The hands-on exhibit that really sent my kids (and husband) into orbit was the classic video game arcade.
 We played Donkey Kong, Frogger, Ms. Pac-Man and more.
 Purchase tokens for 25 cents each when you pay admission, or there is a token machine near the games.

 The American Museum of Natural History or the Metropolitan Museum of Art are so large that you can’t see and appreciate the entire museum in a single visit.
-They are amazing, but they can also be overwhelming and exhausting.
-The Museum of the Moving Image is far more manageable, and if you lose sight of a child, he or she will probably be easy to find.
+They are amazing, but they can also be overwhelming.
+The Museum of the Moving Image is far more manageable.
+Bonus: if you lose sight of your child, he or she will probably be easy to find.

 Good to Know